-The Mayor's Alliance for NYC's Animals holds low-cost microchip clinics at events throughout the year where you can have your dog(s) or cat(s) miscrochipped for $25 each.
+The Mayor's Alliance for NYC's Animals holds low-cost microchip clinics at events throughout the year where you can have your dog(s) or cat(s) microchipped for $25 each.
 Other organizations also sponsor microchip clinics in the NYC area.
+Contact: info@AnimalAllianaceNYC.org;

 Low-Cost Veterinary Care

-Contact one or both of the following veterinary facilites to see if they might offer your companion animal veterinary care that is more affordable.
+Contact one or both of the following veterinary facilities to see if they might offer your companion animal veterinary care that is more affordable.

 The Humane Society of New York

 Animal Clinic, 306 East 59th Street, New York, NY 10022, 212-752-4840

 Humane Society of the United States (HSUS) - Pet Help Partners,

 Low-Cost Vet Mobile: Animal Adoption Veterinary Center, 159-19 Horace Harding Expressway, Fresh Meadows, NY 11365.
 Low cost, full-service mobile veterinary clinic serving multiple NYC areas, Call for days, times, and locations.
 718-544-PETS; www.LowCostVet.org; www.AnimalAdoptionVetCenter.org; info@LowCostVet.org

 Friends of Animals Spay/Neuter Certificates